Leilehua Lanzilotti

-Leilehua Lanzilotti (née Anne Victoria Leilehua Lanzilotti; born November 5, 1983), is a Kanaka Maoli composer, multimedia artist, curator, and scholar of contemporary classical music.
+Leilehua Lanzilotti (born November 5, 1983), is a Kanaka Maoli composer, multimedia artist, curator, performer, and scholar of contemporary classical music.

 Early life and education

 Lanzilotti grew up in Honolulu, Hawaiʻi.
-She began her violin studies with Hiroko Primrose, renowned pedagogue and protégé of Shinichi Suzuki.
-In addition to western classical music, Lanzilotti studied Hawaiian language, culture, and dance at Hālau Hula O Maiki.
+Lanzilotti spent much of her childhood playing in the galleries and gardens of The Contemporary Museum in Honolulu as a child where her mother was Curator of Education.
 Lanzilotti attended Punahou School and Beijing Normal University Middle School No. 2 (School Year Abroad), and then continued her education at Oberlin College Conservatory of Music, Yale School of Music, and Manhattan School of Music.
 She was a fellowship violist in both the New World Symphony and the Rundfunk-Sinfonieorchester Berlin.

 Professional life

 Performance

 In her early professional life, Lanzilotti was known for her advocacy and interpretation of works living composers such as Dai Fujikura, Andrew Norman, Caroline Shaw, Anna Thorvaldsdottir, Scott Wollschleger, and Nina C. Young.
 Lanzilotti premiered Dai Fujikura's Viola Concerto, Wayfinder, at the Tokyo Metropolitan Theatre during the 2022 Born Creative Festival.

+Lanzilotti's album in manus tuas (New Focus Recordings, 2019), was featured in Bandcamp's The Best Contemporary Classical Albums of 2019 and The Boston Globe Top 10 Classical Albums of 2019.
+Other albums including Lanzilotti's music are forever forward in search of the beautiful (New Focus Recordings), and Impulse (by violist Jordan Bak, Bright Shiny Things).

-In addition to her work as a soloist performing her own work and the works of others, she has performed as a guest with Alarm Will Sound, Ensemble Éschappé, Ensemble Interface, Ensemble Signal, International Contemporary Ensemble, and with bands such as DeVotchKa, and She & Him.
+In addition to Lanzilotti's work as a soloist performing her own work and the works of others, she has performed as a guest with Alarm Will Sound, Ensemble Éschappé, Ensemble Interface, Ensemble Signal, International Contemporary Ensemble, and with bands such as DeVotchKa, and She & Him.
 Lanzilotti performed in the Björk Vulnicura Live tour in New York City, and appears on the album of the same name.

+Lanzilotti was part of the inaugural cohort of Wehiwehi, a Native Hawaiian contemporary performing artist collective founded by Christopher Kaui Morgan, including members such as Patrick Makuakāne and Moses Goods.